near/nearcore/CONTRIBUTING.md

 - For an overview of the NEAR core architecture, see [this playlist](https://www.youtube.com/playlist?list=PL9tzQn_TEuFV4qlts0tVgndnytFs4QSYo).

-- If you have never contributed to nearcore before and are looking for relatively simple issues to get started with, please checkout issues labeled with `C-good-first-issue` [here](https://github.com/near/nearcore/labels/C-good-first-issue).
-If you see one that looks interesting and is not claimed, please comment on the issue that you would like to start working on it and someone from the team should assign it to you.
+- If you are looking for relatively simple tasks to familiarise yourself with `nearcore`, please check out issues labeled with the `C-good-first-issue` label [here](https://github.com/near/nearcore/labels/C-good-first-issue).
+If you see one that looks interesting and is unassigned or has not been actively worked on in some time, please ask to have the issue be assigned to you and someone from the team should help you get started.
+We do not always keep the issue tracker up-to-date, so if you do not find an interesting task to work on, please ask for help on our zulip channel.

 - If you have an idea for an enhancement to the protocol, please make the proposal by following the [NEAR Enhancement Proposal](https://github.com/near/NEPs/blob/master/neps/nep-0001.md).

-- Otherwise, if you have an idea for an enhancement that does not require a change in the proposal, please start by creaeting a new issue in the repository.
+- Otherwise, if you have an idea for an enhancement that does not require a change in the proposal, please start by creating a new issue in the tracker.
 Someone should respond within 48 hours.
-If the proposal is accepted, then you can follow the process below to begin working on it.
+If the proposal is accepted, then you can follow the process below to begin work on it.

 - Finally, if you have noticed an obvious typo or bug that can be fixed with a small code change, please feel free to submit a PR directly addressing the issue without opening an issue.

-If you have an issue assigned to you, then we kindly ask that you provide an update at least once a week so we know if you are still actively working on the issue.

 # Setting up editors and IDEs